Governors

 I joined the board in 2020 because I wanted to play a small part in supporting the life chances of every child that was dropped off at the school gates every morning.
 My day job is in Business Analysis so I’m comfortable with big-picture strategy setting as well as identifying key objectives and milestones to track success.
 I hope to work with the school leadership in order that Capel might become and remain excellent in all aspects of school life.
 Away from this, you will find me in the choir or spending time with my three sons.

-Jess Price (Co-Opted Governor)
+Jess Price (Co-Opted Governor - Vice chair)

 Monitoring SEND, Pupil Premium